Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 For example if you have an Armature Object which consists of 3 bones named BoneA, BoneB and BoneC and Cube Mesh Object type called Cube.
 If you parent the Cube Child Object to the Armature Parent Object the Cube will get 3 new Vertex Groups created on it called BoneA, BoneB and BoneC.
 Notice that each Vertex Group is empty.
-See figure 21.
+(See figure 21).

 .. figure:: /images/3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Empty_Groups-blend.jpg